-Publication and sharing with third parties of the financial statements together with our auditor's report is only allowed if the financial statements and the management report are identical with the German audited version.
-This auditor's report is only applicable to the German and complete financial statements with the management report.
+This document has been qualified electronically signed and is only valid in this version.
+This report is a translation of the original report in German, which is solely valid.
+Publication and sharing with third parties of the consolidated financial statements together with our auditor's report is only allowed if the consolidated financial statements and the management report for the Group are identical with the German audited version.
+This auditor's report is only applicable to the German and complete consolidated financial statements with the management report for the Group.
 For deviating versions, the provisions of section 281 para.
 2 UGB apply.